thousandbrainsproject/tbp.monty/rfcs/extended_goal_state_functionality.md

  3. The role of the `GoalStateSelector` is to produce a single output goal state from any number of input goal states.
  4. Motor systems will be responsible for selecting a policy appropriate to the goal state chosen by the `GoalStateSelector`.

+**Note**: This RFC is an outgrowthh of [a previous RFC](https://github.com/thousandbrainsproject/tbp.monty/pull/328).
+Review that document for additional context, especially with respect to the improved saccade efficiency and supporting compositional and multi-object configurations.
+This RFC is intentionally limited to only the architectural changes required to facilitate those objectives.

 # Implementation

 ![Information Flow](extended_goal_state_functionality/architecture_overview.png)